MrIronGum/abylay-careers-website-v2/README.md

 # abylay-careers-website
-A career's website for Abylay
+A careers website for Abylay